Saidhanashri/cloud-storage-system/README.md

-# ☁️ Cloud-of-Clouds Storage System
+# A Potent Argument Retention Report in an Archetype Directory ☁️(Cloud of Clouds Storage system)

 This project implements a secure, distributed, and user-friendly cloud storage web application based on a **Cloud-of-Clouds architecture**.
 Users can upload, download, list, and share files while managing file storage across multiple cloud providers.